omtayade/Magnate21/README.md

 # Magnate21
-This is full stack web app built using React.
-I've used Redux for state management, firebase APIs for authentication and Cloud Firestore as a database.
+This is a fully responsive and secure web application developed using React.js and firebase to help candidates register for various events and to provide the insights of Entrepreneurship development cell and Magnate'21
-It is an Online Store that provides a platform to exchange Used Books or engineering materials with other students, mainly with the students of PICT.
-The idea is similar to the application like OLX.
+The technology used: React, Redux, Firebase

 ### To run the app go to the project directory, open command prompt or terminal and run the following command:
     npm start